|

 Cettia diphone

-Cettia d. sakhalinensis (on Honshu & Kyushu, non-breeding, winter)
+on Honshu & Kyushu, non-breeding, winter)

-(on Hokkaido, Honshu, Kyushu, breeding)
+on Hokkaido, Honshu, Kyushu, breeding)

-Cettia d. riukiuensis (on Amami & Okinawa)
+Cettia d. riukiuensis (subspecies

-Japanese Bush Warbler seen and heard during FONT Japan Tours
+The Japanese Bush Warbler seen and heard during FONT Japan Tours

 in the Spring & the Winter